Selected lights for bicycle night riding

 Lights were famous for dying mid-ride, which poses a problem when you are in a forest.

 Thanks to modern bicycle lighting technology, riders can put their trust in a halogen or LED light and feel confident it won't let them down.
 Not only are they surprisingly bright, but they also consume significantly less power than old varieties.

 Another reason bicycle night riding has experienced an increase in popularity is due to the 24-hour rides.
-A good example is the Midnight Marathon that takes place annually in Boston.
-More than 1,000 riders from all over come out for this event and then enjoy a pancake breakfast party after.
+A good example is the Midnight Marathon which takes place annually in Boston.
+More than 1,000 riders from all over come out for this event and then enjoy a pancake breakfast party afterward.

 What is the Attraction to Bicycle Night Riding?